Julian Hatton: Reception

-New York Times critics have described his painting style as "layered shapes in saturated colors", which were "vibrant, playful, semi-abstract landscapes" and "layers broad, richly colored shapes of trees, rivers and hills into funky, tautly frontal arcadian visions."
+New York Times critics have described his painting style as "vibrant, playful, semi-abstract landscapes" and "layers broad, richly colored shapes of trees, rivers and hills into funky, tautly frontal arcadian visions."
 Paintings had a "mix of Fauvism, Abstract Expressionism and outsider vision."

 Art critic John Goodrich of the New York Sun felt Hatton's paintings were less "real" in terms of factual description but that they "contain their own peculiar truths, evident in keenly felt colors and designs."
 Goodrich felt Hatton "finds expression through his forms."
-He elaborated:

-The paintings' most intriguing aspect, however, remains their combination of loose allusions and tight rhythms.
-As with Bonnard, a kind of muscular whimsy prevails.

-Critic Ann Landi of ARTnews wrote there was "something endearingly anachronistic about Julian Hatton's abstractions" and compared Hatton to Arthur Dove, Georgia O'Keeffe, Paul Gauguin and the Fauves.
+Critic Ann Landi of ARTnews wrote there was "something endearingly anachronistic about Julian Hatton's abstractions" and compared Hatton to Arthur Dove and Georgia O'Keeffe.

-In 1996, critic David Ebony at ArtNet said of Hatton's paintings:

-Julian Hatton paintings are ostensible landscapes, but they are not landscape scenes, nor impressions of landscape.
-Instead, the artist, inspired by natural forms, paints his thoughts about the interaction of humanity and nature.
-For Hatton, landscape painting is both a physical and a metaphysical exercise.
-His works are both microcosms and macrocosms, internal and external, of the body and outside the body.
-A work such as Double Dip has all the elements of a portrait, yet it remains recognizable as a landscape.
-Using jarring color relationships, halting, jagged lines and a large dose of humor, Hatton reveals to us a little known facet of our relationship to nature.